loopholelabs/polyglot/CONTRIBUTING.md

 # Contributing

-Frisbee uses GitHub to manage reviews of pull requests.
+Polyglot uses GitHub to manage reviews of pull requests.

 - If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) the maintainer of this repository (see